 Yes No Don't know/ Can't judge 1.
 Does the board act as a collective entity; once decisions are made, all board members act in support of the decision? o o o 2.
-Does the board advocate for and defend the college and protects it from undue influence or political pressure?
-O o o 3.
-Within the past three years, has the board assessed its policies and bylaws for their effectiveness?
-O o o 4.
+Does the board advocate for and defend the college and protects it from undue influence or political pressure? o o o 3.
+Within the past three years, has the board assessed its policies and bylaws for their effectiveness? o o o 4.
 Do all members participate in self evaluation of the board's practices and performance?
-5. Is information provided on Elicibility Dequirements.
-A careditation o O O 3.
+5 In information muscided on Elicibility Degrinomenta.
+A constitution O O O 5.
 Is information provided on Eligibility Requirements, Accreditation Standards, Commission policies, accreditation processes, and the college's accreditation status adequate?
-O O o 6.
+O O O 6.
 Do board members participate in evaluation of board roles and functions in the accreditation process?
-O o O
+O O 0